 2016.
 Hired its first Volunteer Coordinator, recognizing the critical component of volunteers to the model (valued at over half a million dollars each year).

 2017: Hope Apartments and New Beginning sites became Playtime “affiliate partners” run by volunteer leaders.
-Playtime expands to the Quality Inn motel on New York Ave, and hires a social worker based at D.C.
+Playtime expanded to the Quality Inn motel on New York Ave, and hired a social worker based at D.C.
 General.

 The Playtime Project continues to grow steadily in hiring the staff needed to meet the mission while still maintaining its volunteer roots.
 We honor the thousands of volunteers and donors who are committed to ensuring that homelessness does not get in the way of a happy and healthy childhood.
 Thank you for helping us write our story.